 So now Rubio is taking a beating from the Grand Poobah of Conservatism?
 That doesn’t bode well for Rubio or any Republican in 2016.

-Page 2 of 2 - With Rubio, and candidates like him, the GOP has a chance.
+With Rubio, and candidates like him, the GOP has a chance.
 With the same style candidate they have been putting atop the ticket, they might as well work on that concession speech now.

 The Republicans tend to have an issue.
 They can’t disagree without casting aspersions and hurling allegations of wrongdoing.